 Milonga Traspie

-The third and more advanced way to dance milonga is called milonga traspie.
-Meaning stumble, traspie refers to the stumble like step, i.e., a pseudo-step or semi-weight change, to reduce the actions, thus make the fast-paced milonga easier to dance.
+The third and more sophisticated way to dance milonga is called milonga traspie.
+Meaning stumble, traspie refers to the stumble like step, i.e., a pseudo-step or semi-weight change, to reduce the movements, thus make the fast-paced milonga easier to handle.

-When the leg is blocked by an obstacle, it can either cross over to land on the other side of the obstacle, or it can retreat.
+When the leg is blocked by an obstacle, it can either cross over to land on the other side of the obstacle, or it can stop or rebound.
 Similarly, there are two types of milonga traspie.

-With its slow-slow timing, double-step traspie can help slow down the pace of the dance when music is very fast.
+With its slow-slow timing, double-step traspie can help slow down the pace of the movements when music is very fast.

-By using a feigned step, whether tap or rock, traspie can keep the movements in tune with the fast-paced milonga music without actually changing weight on every beat and subdivision, thus retain the rhythmic motion but make the dance more manageable.
+By using a feigned step, whether tap or rock, traspie can keep the body movements in tune with the fast-paced milonga music without actually changing weight on every beat and subdivision, thus retain the rhythmic motion of the body but make the dance more manageable.

 Due to the subtlety of its lead, traspie is best executed in close embrace with good physical connection between the dancers.
 Since traspie is a pseudo-step rather than real step, beginners who are used to changing weight every step need to go through a habit-breaking process to master it.